When Tentacle Penetration Isn't Enough: The Dying Art of Japanese Hentai

 When the internet boom began in the late 90s, he told his wife he was going to start up an online international mail order company for fans of sci-fi and anime, and the business grew from there.

-That’s because a good amount of hentai involves cutesy schoolgirls (drawn more European-looking than Japanese) with unfeasibly large boobs and big doe-eyes who are inevitably sexually assaulted by bad boys with anger management issues and deep-rooted psychosexual problems, or by actual demons; alien, ogre-type characters from other planets who use phallic tentacles to penetrate the girls’ various orifices while they squeal and beg not to be penetrated by tentacles.
+That’s because a good amount of hentai involves cutesy schoolgirls (drawn to be more European-looking than Japanese) with unfeasibly large boobs and big doe eyes who are inevitably sexually assaulted by bad boys with anger-management issues and deep-rooted psychosexual problems—or by actual demons or alien, ogre-type characters from other planets who use phallic tentacles to penetrate the girls’ various orifices while they squeal and beg not to be penetrated by tentacles.

 Hey Japan, what’s up with all the tentacles?

-But classical Japanese art is one thing – a thing to be enjoyed by men and women who own personalised wax seals and imported antique katanas.
-Cartoons, however, are for kids – surely?
+But classical Japanese art is one thing—a thing to be enjoyed by men and women who own personalized wax seals and imported antique katanas.
+Cartoons, however, are for kids—surely?

 Tell that to Toshio Maeda.

 In 1986, Maeda introduced tentacle porn to Japanese anime, which had always featured titillating shower scenes but nothing overtly explicit.
-His creation Urotsukidōj – Legend of the Overfiend invented the hentai genre.
+His creation Urotsukidōji: Legend of the Overfiend, invented the hentai genre.

 I tried to contact Maeda while researching this article.
 In fact, I contacted several Japanese hentai illustrators, but they never got back to me.
 Payne explained why.

-“Secondly, hentai and anime in Japan is kind of a dying industry – animators earn so little here; their salaries are around £6,000 a year on average – that nobody does it as a career any more, so all the illustrating and production gets outsourced to companies in Korea, China and the Philippines.”
+“Second, hentai and anime in Japan is kind of a dying industry—animators earn so little here; their salaries are around $9,000 a year on average—that nobody does it as a career anymore, so all the illustrating and production gets outsourced to companies in Korea, China, and the Philippines.”

 §